messaom/Dicom_feature_extract/README.md

 - Makes the correspondence between the RI plan and RI measurement files.
 - Makes the correspondence between the Gamma extracted data and their corresponding plan files.
 - Saves the Gamma rates into and HDF file for later use.
+Added:
+- Count verification error: Signals folders where the number of exp images doesn't match the RI plan images: We suggest a complete removal of those and use them later as validation data?
+Another suggestion, for now.
+If a mismatch is detected and folder are removed, we suggest to remove the RI folder and execute the script again.

+--- Fixed:
+    Added a dry run that counts files, if there's a mismatch the folders are automatically moved to a local folder named Validation (No need to treat it manually)

 to implement:
     - Extraction and export of images.